-Joanne Stewart, Founder and Chair
+Joanne Stewart, Founder, Chair and Treasurer

 Jo moved to Singapore from London in 2002 to pursue a career with Capital International, a global investment management company.
 In five years she rose to a regional senior management role and became Assistant Vice President.